Toilet Buyer’s Guide: Best Dual Flush Toilets

 Is a Dual Flush Toilet the Right Choice for You?

 A dual flush toilet is a good choice for anyone who hopes to conserve more water.
-They can be more expensive than standard toilets and may cost more to repair if needed.
-But the amount that you will save over time in utility costs should make up for your investment.
+They can be more expensive than standard toilets and may run more to repair if needed.
+But the amount that you will save over time in utility expenses should make up for your investment.

 Most dual flush models on the market today are more compact and include modern features that make them desirable to many of today’s homeowners.
 Be sure to learn about all the advantages, and disadvantages, associated with dual flush toilets before you decide to replace your old toilet with something new.